 Name Range Default Description I2> LN mode 1: On 2: Blocked 3: Test 4: Test/ Blocked 5: Off 1: On Set mode of CUB block.
 This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
 I2> force status to 0: Normal 1: Start 2: Trip 3: Blocked 0: Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
+Measurement side 1: Side 1 2: Side 2 1: Side 1 Defines which current measurement module is used by the function.
+Visible if the unit has more than one current measurement module.
 Measured magnitude 1: I2pu 2: I2/I1 1: I2pu Defines whether the ratio between the positive and the negative sequence currents are supervised or whether only the negative sequence is used in detecting unbalance.

-The setting parameters I{2set} and I{2}/I{1set} control the the pick-up of the I2> function.
+The setting parameters $I{2set}$ and $I_2/I{1set}$ control the the pick-up of the I2> function.
 They define the maximum allowed measured negative sequence current or the negative/positive sequence current ratio before action from the function.
-The function constantly calculates the ratio between the I{set} and the measured magnitude (I_m).
-The reset ratio of 97 % is built into the function and is always relative to the I{sset} value.
+The function constantly calculates the ratio between the $I{set}$ and the measured magnitude ( $I_m$ ).
+The reset ratio of 97 % is built into the function and is always relative to the $I{sset}$ value.
 The reset ratio is the same for both modes.

 Name Description Range Step Default l2set Pick-up setting for I2 mode.
-0.0140.00×I n 0.01×I n 0.2×I n I2/I1set Pick-up setting for I2/I1 mode 1200% 0.01% 20%
+0.0140.00×In 0.01×In 0.2×In I2/I1set Pick-up setting for I2/I1 mode 1200% 0.01% 20%